-The evaluation of courses in the program will be conducted using the same processes as those for all other programs at the University.
-(Please see Section M.) All faculty at Capitol Technology University teach in both traditional classroom environments and online settings.
+The evaluation of the courses in the program will be done using the same processes as all other programs at the University.
+(Please see Section M.) All Capitol Technology University faculty teach in the traditional classroom environment and online.
 (Please see faculty qualifications in Section I of this document.)